 Other Requirements to Open a McDonald's

-- Exceptional customer experience - The capability to effectively manage an organization that recruits, trains, and motivates restaurant employees who deliver an exceptional customer experience.
+- Exceptional Customer Experience: The capability to effectively manage an organization that recruits, trains, and motivates restaurant employees who deliver exceptional customer experience.

-- Good credit history - An acceptable credit history.
+- Good Credit History: You must have an acceptable credit history.

 Ongoing Fees to McDonald's